-The Vice President of People Development, under the supervision of the Deputy Superintendent of Education, leads the Bright Star Schools Talent team in setting strategy and ensuring the team meets its' goals in the areas of recruitment and hiring of new teachers, onboarding our new educators, new teacher development, development of teacher leaders, and evaluation & development of all teachers and instructional staff across the organization.
+- At least three years as a principal preferred - Tier 2 Administrative Credential preferred - Experience across at least two school levels (e.g. middle school and high school) preferred - Proven track record of success in driving student achievement - Embodies Bright Star Core Values in all aspects of their work - Fluency in Spanish or Korean preferred the Bright Star Schools Talent team in setting strategy and ensuring the team meets its' goals in the areas of recruitment and hiring of new teachers, onboarding our new educators, new teacher development, development of teacher leaders, and evaluation & development of all teachers and instructional staff across the organization.